 - Photos: As they say, a picture is worth a thousand words.
 Be sure to use clear and interesting images for your cover image, profile picture and other photos you share.

 2).
 Connect with Your Students

-After building your profile, you’ll want to work on connecting with prospects and students.
+After building your profile, you’ll want to work on connecting with prospective and current students.
 Each time you talk to a prospect and sign them in to your dojo software, tell them to Like your school’s Facebook.
 Make sure all of your students Like your page too by posting reminders in your newsletters, email communications and website.
 You can also add social media icons to any of your printed materials.
 Continually asking to connect may feel redundant, but it’s not.